 The first Bay Area Metro Awards were presented on June 6, 2019, at a ceremony in Oakland recognizing 13 people, projects, organizations and local governments advancing solutions to ease the Bay Area’s housing crisis, improve the transportation system or make the nine-county region more resilient.

-The Association of Bay Area Governments' (ABAG) and the Metropolitan Transportation Commission's (MTC) new Bay Area Metro Awards program honors the often-unsung heroes doing the hard work to improve our region's mobility, affordability and community; and to recognize efforts that make the Bay Area a better place to live, work and play.
+Launched jointly by MTC and the Association of Bay Area Governments (ABAG) in September 2018 with a call for nominations, the new awards program honors positive impacts on the Bay Area’s mobility, affordability, resilience and community; and recognizes efforts that make the region a better place to live, work and play.

 Please email email@example.com or call Leah Zippert, (415) 820-7995, or Terry Lee, (415) 778-5352, with questions or for more information.